ppekko/pmms/README.md

 # please make my site

 pmms is a small but powerful static site generator, enclosed within a 600~ LOC python file.
 Like jekyll but with none of the fuss.
+(unix only, windows will not like it because no termios)

 ## features